 While you’re getting your financial life back in balance, you’ll have to forget about the idea of a 9 to 5 workday.
 If you have a family, you need to spend time together, but think out of the box for the rest of your 24 hours.

 The reason I mentioned blogging as an idea, is because you can do it at virtually any hour of the day or night.
 I’m typing this at 5:30 AM because my daughter doesn’t get up for another hour.
 And when she’s doing homework in her room or goes to bed, guess where I am?

 Take a hard look at how you spend your hours.
-I know from experience, that every time I say to myself, “let me just check Facebook”, that means an hour of browsing through gossip and news that has no bearing on our situation here.
-You’d be amazed at how much you can get done when you turn off the TV and social media and stop trying to multi-task.
+I know that every time I say “let me just check Facebook”, that means an hour of browsing through gossip and news that has no bearing on our situation here.
+You’d be amazed at how much you can get done when you turn off the TV and social media and stop trying to multitask.